Applications of emulation and Bayesian methods in heavy-ion physics: Brief overview of emulation and Bayesian inference in heavy-ion collisions

 Marginalizing over all but two parameters provides another projection of the posterior that can help visualize correlations between parameters.
 The single-parameter and two-parameter marginalized distributions are often displayed as triangular matrix plots that are seen in many Bayesian publications.

 A key strength of Bayesian inference is that the model-to-data comparison should be reproducible exactly.
-This does require all modelling decisions to be explained clearly, ideally accompanied by open-access computer codes.
+This does require all modelling decisions to be explained clearly, ideally accompanied by open-access computer codes (see Section~\ref{sec:data_management}).
 In Section~\ref{sec:bayes}, we discuss seven recent Bayesian inferences that constrained the shear and the bulk viscosity as well as other parameters.
 Most of these analyses obtained different constraints on the viscosity.
-As we will see, there are multiple reasons for this: \begin{itemize} \item The model is almost always different, even when very similar modelling choices appear to be made; \item Different data sets are used; \item The priors are different, meaning that the range of parameters that are compared with data are different; these differences can be particularly subtle when trying to constrain a function like the temperature-dependent viscosities, where the prior can be difficult to visualize and compare, as discussed in Section~\ref{sec:bayes_soft_sector}; \item Correlations between uncertainties (the covariance matrix discussed in Section~\ref{sec:likelihood}) are treated differently; \item Numerical uncertainties are present in the results; \end{itemize}
+As we will see, there are multiple reasons for this: \begin{itemize} \item The model is almost always different, even when very similar modelling choices appear to be made; \item Different data sets are used; \item The priors are different, including but not limited to different ranges of parameters used to compare with data.
+Differences in the prior can be particularly subtle when trying to constrain a function like the temperature-dependent viscosities, where the prior can be difficult to visualize and compare, as discussed in Section~\ref{sec:bayes_soft_sector}; \item Correlations between uncertainties (the covariance matrix discussed in Section~\ref{sec:likelihood}) are treated differently; \item Numerical uncertainties are present in the results, either in the model calculations themselves, in the emulation (see below), or possibly in the Monte Carlo sampling of the high-dimensional posterior distributions. \end{itemize}

 We comment briefly on the last point, which is directly related to the concept of emulation.